-Instructor: Laraia Nutrition Status, Physical Activity, and Chronic Conditions: Read Less [-] PB HLTH 206B Food and Nutrition Policies and Programs 3 Units Terms offered: Spring 2022, Fall 2021, Spring 2021 This course examines the historical origins of food a This course examines the historical origins of food and nutrition improvement programs in the United States, including the political and administrative conditions that led to the development of these programs.
+Instructor: Laraia Nutrition Status, Physical Activity, and Chronic Conditions: Read Less [-] PB HLTH 206B Food and Nutrition Policies and Programs 3 Units Terms offered: Spring 2023, Spring 2022, Fall 2021 This course examines the historical origins of food and nutrition improvement programs in the United States, including the political and administrative conditions that led to the development of these programs.
 It also examines the goals, design, operations, and effectiveness of some of these programs: Food Stamp Program, the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), the National School Lunch Program, the School Breakfast Program, Head Start, the Child Care Food Program, and the Elderly Nutrition Program.
 Food and Nutrition Policies and Programs: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Summer: 3 weeks - 15 hours of lecture per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Instructor: Fernald Food and Nutrition Policies and Programs: Read Less [-] PB HLTH 206C Nutritional Epidemiology 3 Units Terms offered: Fall 2022, Spring 2022, Spring 2021 This course develops the ability to read published nutritional epidemiology research critically.
+Instructor: Fernald Food and Nutrition Policies and Programs: Read Less [-] PB HLTH 206C Nutritional Epidemiology 3 Units Terms offered: Fall 2023, Fall 2022, Spring 2022 This course develops the ability to read published nutritional epidemiology research critically.
 Basic research methods in nutritional epidemiology will be reviewed, and issues in design, analysis, and interpretation unique to nutritional epidemiology will be addressed.
 This will be accomplished by readings and study questions, lecture/ discussions, and problem sets.